 The Saintweiler is usually a quiet dog, but he’s also alert to strangers and can be very protective of his family.
 These dogs also suffer from separation anxiety if left alone for long periods.
 Spend time socializing and training your dog from when he’s a puppy to ensure that he gets along well with other pets and visitors to your home.

-The Bullweiler is a cross between an American Bulldog and a Rottweiler.
+The Bullweiler is a cross between a Bulldog and a Rottweiler.
 Although both parent breeds appear tough, the crossbreed is typically loving and friendly, as long as they’re socialized and correctly trained from puppyhood.
 However, thanks to the parent dogs’ herding and guarding history, the Bullweiler does tend to have very strong guarding instincts.

 Bullweilers can be medium or large in size, depending on which parent’s genes are prevalent.
 Most of these dogs weigh between 40 and 120 pounds, standing anywhere between 12 and 27 inches tall.